Joint Receiver Design for Integrated Sensing and Communications: ISAC Receiver Design

 As illustrated above, we have $\mathbf{z}_c \sim \mathcal{CN} (\mathbf{0},\mathbf{R}_c)$ and $\mathbf{y} = \mathbf{h}_cs+\mathbf{z}_c$, where $\mathbf{R}_c = \mathbf{g}\mathbf{g}^H + \sigma^2\mathbf{I}$.
 Thus, $\mathbf{y}\vert s_i \sim \mathcal{CN} (\mathbf{h}_c,\mathbf{R}_c)$ and its PDF is given as

 By substituding the above PDFs into Eq.
-(11), the MMSE estimator $\alpha$ is given as
+(11), the MMSE estimator $\hat{\alpha}_{mmse}$ is given as

-The estimator in formulation (15) is not only optimal in the sense of MSE, but also independent of the communication detector, for it does not rely upon the detection result $\hat{s}_i$.
-Therefore, by combining the ML decoder (9) and MMSE estimator (15), both communication and sensing performance reaches to their optimum.
+{ The estimator in formulation (15) is not only optimal in the sense of minimizing the MSE, but also independent of the communication detector, for it does not rely upon the detection result $\hat{s}_i$.
+Meanwhile, the ML detector (8) is optimal in the metric of the likelihood function (and hence in that of the posterior probability if the a priori PDF is a uniform distribution).
+Therefore, by combining the ML detector (8) and MMSE estimator (15), both communication and sensing performance reaches to their optimum simultaneously. }

-\begin{remark} In multi-user information theory, SIC refers to a method that first decodes the stronger component and then decodes the weaker one.
-In that sense, the suboptimal design proposed above seems to fit a SIC scheme merely in the case that the power of communication signals is larger than that of sensing signals.
-However, in the case that the sensing signal is stronger, SIC may also lead to the performance loss of communication decoder, due to the omitted approximation error $\Delta \mathbf{y}_c=\Delta \alpha\mathbf{g} x(t) =(\alpha-\hat{\alpha})\mathbf{g}x(t)$.
+\begin{remark} In multi-user information theory, IC refers to a method that first decodes the stronger component and then decodes the weaker one.
+In that sense, the suboptimal design proposed above seems to fit a IC scheme merely in the case that the power of communication signals is larger than that of sensing signals.
+However, in the case that the sensing signal is stronger, IC may also lead to the performance loss of communication decoder, due to the omitted approximation error $\Delta \mathbf{y}_c=\Delta \alpha(n)\mathbf{g} x(n) =(\alpha(n)-\hat{\alpha}(n))\mathbf{g}x(n)$.
 Consequently, the communication decoder is suboptimal owing to the lack of exploitation of the distribution of $\alpha$.
-In a nutshell, SIC operation leads to inevitable performance degradation due to the inefficient exploitation of the structural information in either sensing or communication signals.
+In a nutshell, IC operation leads to inevitable performance degradation due to the inefficient exploitation of the structural information in either sensing or communication signals.
 For brevity, we illustrate one of the two circumstances in detail in this letter. \end{remark}